Students sitting in a group working on a laptop

 Sheridan students and recent graduates

-Apply through myStudentCentre: If you've recently been enrolled in a Sheridan program (since Fall 2021), you can apply directly to Sheridan through our internal application process on myStudentCentre.
-(Under Academics, select "Apply to a new Program" to get started.)
+Apply through myStudentCentre: If you've recently been enrolled in a Sheridan program (Fall 2021 or later), you can apply directly to Sheridan through our internal application process on myStudentCentre.
+(In your dashboard, select the "Registration Status" tile and then "Apply to new program" to get started.)
 To apply as a Degree Completion student, submit an application using the appropriate program code (see charts below).

 Graduates from other institutions